Saikat2407/OPPS-/README.md

 In multiple inheritance if one parent class **A** assign n = 3 and other parent class **B** assign n = 0, then child class **C**.n will not be able to decide which n to choose that why there is no Multiple inheritance in Java.

 `Java doesn't suppport multiple inheritance`

+Hierachial inheritance -> one class is inherited from multiple class.
+E.g. Multiple child class is being inherited from base class aor any other base class.

+Hybrid inheritance -> combination of single and multiple inheritance.

+`Java doesn't suppport Hybrid inheritance`